 Figure 3.
-Copies of a Memo Printed in Four Inline Directions
+Copies of a memo that is printed in four inline directions

 You can use a page definition to specify or select different inline directions and character rotations for different fields of data.
 Text-formatting programs can also produce different inline directions and character rotations for text.
-Figure 4 shows the different combinations of inline directions and character rotations used on a sample page.
+Figure 4 shows the different combinations of inline directions and character rotations that are used on a sample page.

 Figure 4.
-Direction-Rotation Combinations on a Sample Page
+Direction-rotation combinations on a sample page

-All-Points Addressability
+All-points addressability

 AFP page printers can print all addressable points, or picture elements (pels), on a page.
-You can use all-points addressable (APA) printing to mix a variety of type sizes, styles, images, and electronic forms on a single page.
+You can use all-points addressable (APA) printing to mix various type sizes, styles, images, and electronic forms on a single page.
 All-points addressability lets PSF print different data at the same place on the page.
 Overlapping data in this manner does not produce bold print as it does with an impact printer.
 (To produce bold print with a page printer, you must use a bold font.)
-However, you can use the data-merging capabilities of PSF and page printers to do these:
+However, you can use these data-merging capabilities of PSF and page printers:

 - Create composite characters by printing more than one character at the same location on the page.
-This is shown with the slash printed on top of the 0 in Example 1 in Figure 5 on page 6. - Overlap characters so that parts of each character have a common area.
-This is shown with the asterisks () printed on top of the characters 200.00 in Example 2 in Figure 5 on page 6. - Merge a graphics object with character data.
-This is shown with the mountain graphic printed over the name of the academy in Example 3 in Figure 5 on page 6.
+This capability is shown with the slash printed on top of the 0 in Example 1 in Figure 5 on page 6. - Overlap characters so that parts of each character have a common area.
+This capability is shown with the asterisks (\) printed on top of the characters 200.00 in Example 2 in Figure 5 on page 6. - Merge a graphics object with character data.
+This capability is shown with the mountain graphic printed over the name of the academy in Example 3 in Figure 5 on page 6.